microsoft/startups/content/get-ready/config/_index.md

 In our sample project, the configuration is stored in `project/settings.py`, as is the convention for Django projects.
 In some cases some configuration values might be embedded in code or in other configuration files.
 If you miss some, it's okay – you can always come back and fix it later.

-When we lookin `project/settings.py` we see a lot of values.
+When we look in `project/settings.py` we see a lot of values.
 Not all of these are things that need to be configured from the outside.
 There are a few that stand out, though.

 ```python
 # SECURITY WARNING: keep the secret key used in production secret!